pilotmoon/popclipweb/site/guide/index.md

-PopClip's user interface is developed in English and is translated into Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Brazilian Portuguese, Russian, Slovak, Spanish, and Turkish.
+PopClip's user interface is developed in English and is translated into Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Brazilian Portuguese, Russian, Slovak, Spanish, Vietnamese and Turkish.
 These translations have been produced by a mix of paid translation services and volunteer users.

 Users can contribute translations in their own language using the CrowdIn platform.
 If you would like to add or suggest changes to translations, please go